Bhupendra-DS/Bhupendra-DS/README.md

 ## Currently Working On

+### Currently Working On
-- Completing my BTech in Computer Science Engineering
+- Advancing skills in Data Science and Applied AI
-- Building end-to-end ML applications with FastAPI and React
+- Building end-to-end machine learning applications
 - Exploring explainable AI and model interpretability
-- Developing production-ready systems with proper architecture and documentation
+- Developing production-ready systems with clean architecture and documentation

 ## Featured Project